cleavetv/unity-framework/Readme.txt

-﻿##### CleaveFramework v0.0.3
+﻿##### CleaveFramework v0.0.3 -﻿A Unity C# game framework.
-﻿

 The Code in this repository gets merged back from the cleavetv/Architect repository so that repository will almost always contain the most up to date version of the Framework code.
-It is recommended to check there first although I do try to keep this as up to date as I can.

-A Unity C# game framework.
+I will always merge back changes regularly.

+This is a fairly rudimentary implementation of hopefully what will become a more robust framework.
+It is however already quite usable in it's current state.
+For a more concrete working example of an app implementing the framework you can look in to the cleavetv/Architect repository.

 ###### Basic Implementation: